 inquiries are otherwise required by federal, state, or county laws.

 § -10 Data collection. (a) All Hawaii law enforcement agencies shall record, solely to create the reports described in subsection (b), the following information for each immigration detainer, notification, transfer, questioning or interview, or interrogation request received from Immigration and Customs Enforcement or Customs and Border Protection:

-(7) Whether a copy of the request was provided to the individual and, if so, the date and time of notification;
+a copy of the request was provided to the individual and, if so, the date and

-(12) If applicable, the date and time that Immigration and Customs Enforcement or Customs and Border Protection took custody of, or was otherwise given access to, the individual; and
+applicable, the date and time that Immigration and Customs Enforcement or Customs and Border Protection took custody of, or was otherwise given access to,

 (13) The date and time of the individual's release from the Hawaii law enforcement agency's custody.